 Use fresh oregano if you have it, or dried works fine as well.

-Layer the veggies with fine sea salt and let them sit 20 minutes or until they start to release their liquid.
+Layer the veggies with fine sea salt and let it sit 20 minutes or until it starts to release their liquid.

 Mix well and pound a little (I use a muddler) to help it release liquid.
 Let sit another 30 minutes to allow it to get juicy.